udacity/ud864/README.md

 * Toggleable styled maptype option
 * Nice little directions panel when you click 'Show Route' (Use the 'Search for listings within' section and click on any listings that show up to see this function in action)
+* Prev/Next links to scroll through photos in place search

 There are a couple of exercises to complete, and I've a few ideas for finishing touches.
 Stay tuned!

+## NOTE
+This version uses my own Google API Key, which is generally restricted.
+Please obtain and use your own API key if you decide to make use of this code.